justintv/Twitch-API/IRC.md

 Twitch offers an IRC interface to its chat.
 This allows for people to do things like develop bots for their channel, or to connect to a channel's chat with an IRC client instead of using the web interface.
 While our IRC server is built to follow [RFC1459](http://tools.ietf.org/html/rfc1459.html), it is important to note that there are *several* cases where it will behave slightly differently than another IRC server would.
 These cases are noted when necessary in the following document.

+Such differences in behavior are **necessary** both to accommodate the massive scale at which our chat servers must operate, as well as the complex Twitch-specific features that we provide our users.

 Lines prefixed with < are sent from client to server, and lines prefixed with > are sent from the server to the connecting client.

 ## Connecting